andrew/ultimate-awesome/README.md

 - [redis-ai-resources](https://github.com/redis-developer/redis-ai-resources) - ✨ A curated list of awesome community resources, integrations, and examples of Redis in the AI ecosystem.
 - [react-native-awesome-card-io](https://github.com/Kerumen/react-native-awesome-card-io) - A complete and cross-platform card.io component for React Native (iOS and Android).
 - [awesome-demoscene](https://github.com/psykon/awesome-demoscene) - A list of demoscene related tools, code and ressources.
-- [awesome-mcp-devtools](https://github.com/punkpeye/awesome-mcp-devtools) - A curated list of developer tools, SDKs, libraries, and testing utilities for Model Context Protocol (MCP) server development.
 - [Awesome-Mamba-in-Low-Level-Vision](https://github.com/csguoh/Awesome-Mamba-in-Low-Level-Vision) - A paper list of recent mamba efforts for low-level vision.
 - [companies-hiring-security-remote](https://github.com/jaegeral/companies-hiring-security-remote) - This repo is meant to be a list of companies that hire security people full remote.
 - [awesome-real-world-rl](https://github.com/ugurkanates/awesome-real-world-rl) - Great resources for making Reinforcement Learning work in Real Life situations.
 Papers,projects and more. .
 - [awesome-very-deep-learning](https://github.com/daviddao/awesome-very-deep-learning) - ♾A curated list of papers and code about very deep neural networks.
 - [Awesome-Scientific-Datasets-and-LLMs](https://github.com/InternScience/Awesome-Scientific-Datasets-and-LLMs) - A curated collection of papers, datasets, and resources on Scientific Datasets and Large Language Models (LLMs).
+- [awesome-snn-conference-paper](https://github.com/AXYZdong/awesome-snn-conference-paper) - 🔥  This repository compiles research papers (from top-tier conferences and journals) and code implementations in the field of Spiking Neural Networks (SNNs). 本仓库收集了脉冲神经网络领域的顶会顶刊论文和代码，正在持续更新中。.
 - [awesome-LLM-AIOps](https://github.com/Jun-jie-Huang/awesome-LLM-AIOps) - A list of awesome academic researches and industrial materials about Large Language Model (LLM) and Artificial Intelligence for IT Operations (AIOps).
 - [awesome-biomarkers](https://github.com/markwk/awesome-biomarkers) - Curated List of Biomarkers, Blood Tests, and Blood Tracking.
 - [awesome-iouring](https://github.com/espoal/awesome-iouring) - Delightful io_uring packages and resources.
 - [awesome-iOS-resource](https://github.com/gopalkrishnareddy/awesome-iOS-resource) - :iphone: A curated list of awesome iOS resources, including conferences, books, blogs, articles, websites and documentations.
 - [awesome-claws](https://github.com/machinae/awesome-claws) - A curated list of awesome AI agents inspired by OpenClaw.
 - [awesome-zama](https://github.com/zama-ai/awesome-zama) - A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.
-- [awesome-snn-conference-paper](https://github.com/AXYZdong/awesome-snn-conference-paper) - 🔥  This repository compiles research papers (from top-tier conferences and journals) and code implementations in the field of Spiking Neural Networks (SNNs). 本仓库收集了脉冲神经网络领域的顶会顶刊论文和代码，正在持续更新中。.
 - [awesome-emulators](https://github.com/alnacle/awesome-emulators) - A curated list of awesome open source emulators.
 - [awesome-hyper-v-exploitation](https://github.com/shogunlab/awesome-hyper-v-exploitation) - A curated list of Hyper-V exploitation resources, fuzzing and vulnerability research.
+- [awesome-point-clouds-registration](https://github.com/wsunid/awesome-point-clouds-registration) - A list of papers about point clouds registration.
 - [awesome-ai-infrastructures](https://github.com/1duo/awesome-ai-infrastructures) - Infrastructures™ for Machine Learning Training/Inference in Production.
-- [awesome-point-clouds-registration](https://github.com/wsunid/awesome-point-clouds-registration) - A list of papers about point clouds registration.
 - [Awesome-Evaluation-of-Visual-Generation](https://github.com/ziqihuangg/Awesome-Evaluation-of-Visual-Generation) - A list of works on evaluation of visual generation models, including evaluation metrics, models, and systems.
+- [awesome-megadrive](https://github.com/And-0/awesome-megadrive) - A curated list of Sega Mega Drive development resources.
 - [awesome-faceReenactment](https://github.com/DaddyJin/awesome-faceReenactment) - Papers about Face Reenactment/Talking Face Generation.
-- [awesome-megadrive](https://github.com/And-0/awesome-megadrive) - A curated list of Sega Mega Drive development resources.
+- [awesome-woocommerce](https://github.com/lukecav/awesome-woocommerce) - Plugins and code snippets to improve your WooCommerce store.
 - [awesome-german](https://github.com/willianpaixao/awesome-german) - A great source of information to learn and practice German as a foreign language. :de:.
 - [awesome-reading-list](https://github.com/alwayrun/awesome-reading-list) - 程序员必读书单.
 - [Awesome-DEM](https://github.com/DahnJ/Awesome-DEM) - Overview of Digital Elevation Model (DEM) datasets.
-- [awesome-woocommerce](https://github.com/lukecav/awesome-woocommerce) - Plugins and code snippets to improve your WooCommerce store.
 - [awesome-structure-editors](https://github.com/yairchu/awesome-structure-editors) - A list of projectional and structural editors.
 - [awesome-bioie](https://github.com/caufieldjh/awesome-bioie) - 🧫 A curated list of resources relevant to doing Biomedical Information Extraction (including BioNLP).
 - [awesome-42](https://github.com/leeoocca/awesome-42) - 😎 A list of useful resources, links and more for @42School students.